 If you have an AT&T phone, you have seen your phone indicate a 5GE connection even if you don't have a 5G phone or plan that supports 5G.
 This is because 5GE is not 5G.
 To deploy 5G, a carrier needs a fast fiber connection to the network and upgraded equipment.
 A 5GE connection is technically LTE but with the most modern hardware and close to a best-case scenario.
 You may get speeds faster than typical LTE with 5GE, but the fact of the matter is, it's just good 4G LTE.

 AT&T has stopped advertising this name recently, but some people with LTE phones may still see it pop up in some areas.
-For what it's worth, 5GE represents the best of what LTE can do and should be able to deliver great performance.
+For what it's worth, 5GE represents the best of what LTE can do and should deliver great performance.

 Just about every wireless provider has its eye on 5G, and that's no different for UScellular.
-UScellular is known for providing great wireless service in a much smaller area than the big three, with most of its efforts focused on Iowa and Wisconsin.
+UScellular provides great wireless service in a much smaller area than the big three, with most of its efforts focused on Iowa and Wisconsin.
 Still, this hasn't stopped UScellular from building a very respectable low-band 5G network on its 600MHz spectrum in many of the areas it serves across the nation.
-If you love your U.S. Mobile service, you don't need to switch to get 5G.
-Check UScellular coverage map to see its current coverage.
+If you love your UScellular service, you don't need to switch to get 5G.
+Check UScellular coverage map (opens in new tab) to see its current coverage.

 DISH Network is another carrier to keep an eye on if you're interested in 5G networks.
 While DISH hasn't yet started service on its network just yet, it is hard at work building a network and even bought Boost Mobile as well as Sprint's 800MHz spectrum as part of T-Mobile's purchase of Sprint.